 (b) a person who notifies the initiating party under section 42A(1) that that person will bargain for the industrial agreement;

-“prescribed period” has the meaning given by section 42A(1) and includes any extension of that period ordered by the Commission.
+prescribed period has the meaning given by section 42A(1) and includes any extension of that period ordered by the Commission.

 [Section 40C inserted by No. 20 of 2002 s.
 130.]